September 6, 2021

 A good learner understands that we live in a diverse world where each person is different.
-Similarly, no two learners are always the same, which is a golden leadership rule every eLearning professional must understand. eLearning professionals should design eLearning to be as personalized as possible, in order for every learner to feel that the eLearning course was designed just for them.
-Allow learners to choose personalized learning plans that are aligned with their interests, needs and talents, in addition to offering them various learning pathways.
+Similarly, no two learners are always the same, which is a golden leadership rule every corporate eLearning professional must understand. eLearning professionals and trainers should design eLearning to be as personalized as possible, in order for every learner to feel that the customizable learning solutions were designed just for them.
+Allow learners to choose personalized course design or corporate training plans that are aligned with their interests, needs and talents, and learning and development, in addition to offering them various learning pathways.

 Another golden leadership rule is to always learn from your mistakes.
-If a course created by an eLearning professional gets poor results, or different results than expected, they should first assess the mistakes they made by asking for feedback from learners, before determining the steps that must be taken to fix them.
+If online courses or Powerpoint created by an eLearning professional gets poor results, or different results than expected, they should first assess the mistakes they made by asking for feedback from learners, before determining the steps that must be taken to fix them.

 A good leader never harps on the fact that he/she is better than their peers.
-Every member in an eLearning team has different talents, different responsibilities and follow a chain of command.
+Every member in an eLearning team has different talents, different responsibilities and follow a chain of command, especially in content development.
 The golden leadership rule is to treat every member as an equal, no matter the hierarchy.
 Having said that, a leader should also make important final decisions firmly but fairly.

 A good leader must be a master of his/her field.
-In this golden leadership rule, eLearning professionals must know how learning happens as an instructional designer and on a mental level. eLearning at its core is a learning methodology that incorporates technology with social learning. blended learning, and a learning management system, and the success and failure of eLearning courses is deeply rooted in mental function and behavioral tendencies of the learners. eLearning professionals seeking to be leaders must be well-versed with the psychology of learning.
+In this golden leadership rule, eLearning professionals must know how learning happens as an instructional designer and on a mental level.
+Interactive eLearning at its core is a learning methodology that incorporates technology with social learning. blended learning, and a learning management system, and the success and failure of eLearning courses is deeply rooted in mental function and behavioral tendencies of the learners. eLearning professionals seeking to be leaders must be well-versed and subject matter experts with the psychology of learning.